May 6-11, 2018

 Cordes Fellows receive a $2,200 award (partially covering their OC USA registration) and pay a $750 registration fee.

-Boehm Fellowships provide journalists, storytellers, authors, bloggers, writers, editors, filmmakers, and other media experts at the helm of social innovation with a major focus on poverty alleviation the opportunity to participate as Delegates.
+Boehm Fellowships provide journalists, storytellers, authors, bloggers, writers, editors, filmmakers, and other media experts at the helm of social innovation with a major focus on poverty alleviation and injustice the opportunity to participate as Delegates.

 Award: $3,200.00 registration scholarship (fellow pays $750.00 registration fee for 5-night program, private accommodations and meals).